 Softwoods, on the other hand, are far more sustainable, quick to grow and easy to deal with.
 This is why, for instance, you will find a lot of the lumber used to build your house is pine as opposed to cherry wood.

 The next question should be, what is it for?
-Generally hardwoods are more durable, and less quick to decay that softwoods.
-Leave some oak outside alongside a plank of pine and you'll find that the pine will begin rotting far sooner, which ought to mean that hardwoods should be used for outdoors furnishings.
-However this is somewhat of a misnomer, as most modern day wood treatments and paints will get around this issue, rendering some softwoods as good an option as hard for windows, garden furniture, etc..
+Generally, hardwoods are more durable and less quick to decay than softwoods.
+Leave some oak outside alongside a plank of pine and you’ll find that the pine will begin rotting far sooner, which ought to mean that hardwoods should be used for outdoor furnishings.
+However, this is somewhat of a misnomer, as most modern-day wood treatments and paints will get around this issue, rendering some softwoods as good an option as hard for windows, garden furniture, etc..

 This doesn’t mean that all woods, hard or soft, can be used for window frames.
 The light and weak balsa wood don’t suit windy areas and so isn’t used in the UK, whereas a softwood like Redwood can provide a cheaper and just as good alternative when dry and treated.